containerd/nerdctl/docs/ipfs.md

 ```
 containerd-rootless-setuptool.sh -- install-ipfs --init
 ```

+> NOTE: correctly set IPFS_PATH as described in the output of the above command.

 :information_source: If you want to expose some ports of ipfs daemon (e.g. 4001), you can install rootless containerd using `containerd-rootless-setuptool.sh install` with `CONTAINERD_ROOTLESS_ROOTLESSKIT_FLAGS="--publish=0.0.0.0:4001:4001/tcp"` environment variable.